faddat/interchain-accounts-demo/README.md

 This repository will be updated regularly to consume pre-release versions of `ibc-go` equipped with the Interchain Accounts module.

+### Disclaimer

+The following repository and [`x/inter-tx`](./x/inter-tx/) module serves as an example and is used to exercise the functionality of Interchain Accounts end-to-end.
+This module *SHOULD NOT* be used in production systems and developers are encouraged to design their own authentication modules which fit their use case.

 ### Developer Documentation

 Interchain Accounts developer docs can be found on the IBC documentation website.